Siesta: In different countries

 Taking a long lunch break including a nap is common in a number of Mediterranean, tropical, and subtropical countries.
 The Washington Post of 13 February 2007 reports at length on studies in Greece that indicate that those who nap have less risk of heart attacks.

 In the United States, the United Kingdom, and a growing number of other countries, a short sleep has been referred to as a "power nap", a term coined by Cornell University social psychologist James Maas and recognized by other research scientists such as Sara Mednick as well as in the popular press.
 Siesta is also practiced in some still colder regions, such as Patagonia.
 The power nap is called riposo in Northern Italy and pennichella or pisolino in Southern Italy.

 It used to be the custom in Russia, with Adam Olearius stating such was "the custom of the Countrey, where sleep is as necessary after Dinner as in the Night".
 One source of hostility toward False Dmitriy I was that he did not "...indulge in the siesta."

-In Southern Italy the siesta is called controra (from contro ("counter") + ora "hour"), that is believed as a magical moment of the day, in which the world comes back in possession of ghosts and spirits.
+In Southern Italy, the siesta is called controra (from contro ("counter") + ora "hour") that is considered a magical time of the day, in which the world comes back into the possession of ghosts and spirits.
 In Dalmatia (coastal Croatia), the traditional afternoon nap is known as pižolot (from Venetian pixolotto).

-In Egypt as with other Middle Eastern countries, government workers typically work 6 hours a day, 6 days a week.
+In Egypt, as with other Middle Eastern countries, government workers typically work for six hours a day, six days a week.
 Due to this schedule, workers do not eat lunch at work, but instead leave work around 2 pm and eat their main meal, which is the heaviest, at lunchtime.
-Following the heavy lunch, they take a taaseela or nap and have tea upon waking up.
+Following the heavy lunch, they take a nap (in Arabic, taaseela or qailulah), and have tea upon waking up.
 For dinner, they usually have a smaller meal.

+This midday rest is related to the Islamic practice of Qailulah.
+The Qailulah is a brief nap around the middle of the day, between the daily Dhuhr and Asr prayers.
+This practice is considered to be Mustahabb (encouraged, though not required), and is widely considered to have been recommended by the Prophet Muhammad.

 Einhard's Life of Charlemagne describes the emperor's summertime siestas: "In summer, after his midday meal, he would eat some fruit and take another drink; then he would remove his shoes and undress completely, just as he did at night, and rest for two or three hours."

-India has culture of after lunch naps now diminishing with the inroads made by modern western work culture.
-Yoga advocates a small nap after lunch.
-It is called "Vam-Kukshi" (literally, lying down on one's left side).
-Lying on the left side has purported benefits for digestion and preventing food reflux.
+In China, taking a nap after lunch, known as 午睡 (lit. 'noon sleep'), is a common practice among people.
+Surveys indicate that about two-thirds of the Chinese population habitually takes afternoon naps, with the average duration being approximately 30 minutes.